DEVITY-IOT/devity-iot.github.io/website/docs/Device Onboarding/configuration.md

 Start the configuration process by creating a new Cloud template.
 It is used to tell the MQTT client the cloud endpoint it is connecting to.
-Click on the "CREATE" button in the top right corner and select "Cloud Configuration".
+Click on the "CREATE" button in the top right corner and select "Data Hub".

 ![Cloud Template](./assets/CloudTemplate.png)